 “No, I haven’t harmed my wife or my daughter.
 I haven’t harmed either of them”

 On closer analysis we can see that John Sharpe did not answer the question.
 In fact he avoided the question altogether.
 The question was clear and unambiguous.
-He was asked if he had killedhis wife and daughter not whether he had “harmed” them.
+He was asked if he had killed his wife and daughter not whether he had “harmed” them.

 During a subsequent police interview John Sharpe admitted to police that he killed his wife Anna Kemp with two speargun shots as she slept on March 23rd, 2004.
 He further revealed that he buried his wife’s body in a shallow grave in their backyard in Mornington, south of Melbourne, Victoria.
 Four days later, he told police, he shot his 19-month-old daughter Gracie Sharpe with four spears as she slept.
 After exhuming his wife’s body and dismembering it he disposed of both bodies in waste collection bins at the Mornington Transfer Station.
 Their remains were discovered by police on July 19th2004.

 Although I consult my services to police departments and corporations around the globe human beings universally engage in certain deflective, masking, blocking and concealment gestures when engaging in deception and avoidance.
-Although the behaviours are similar, often the difference is the high stakes nature of the lie itself and the possibility of being caught in the lie together with the penalties or ramifications of being caught out.
+Although the behaviors are similar, often the difference is the high stakes nature of the lie itself and the possibility of being caught in the lie together with the penalties or ramifications of being caught out.

-Having conducted thousands of behavioural analysis interviews certain behaviours are evident in those people that were caught out in a lie.
-Whether it is a corporate lie, a lie during a meeting or negotiation, an embellishment in a CV about length of service, educational qualifications or the reason for leaving a previous employer certain behaviours and characteristics are telling.
-The most obvious behaviours to look for is ownership of the story.
+Having conducted thousands of behavioral analysis interviews certain behaviors are evident in those people that were caught out in a lie.
+Whether it is a corporate lie, a lie during a meeting or negotiation, an embellishment in a CV about length of service, educational qualifications or the reason for leaving a previous employer certain behaviors and characteristics are telling.
+The most obvious behaviors to look for is ownership of the story.
 Truthful people take ownership of their story and this is reflected in their language.
 They include themselves in the narrative using pronouns such as “Idid this” or “Idid that” whereas deceptive people often create distance and separation, “Then went to the shop”.
 Although this list is not exhaustive here are the top 14 signs to keep a look out for during your next meeting, negotiation or pre-employment interview: